charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

 ## Build and Deploy

 Before going any further, let's understand what our application will look like when it is deployed.
+You will see that you are able to integrate the React interface in the **client** project into the **server** project so that the two projects become one.

 Right now, we are using a trick that allows us to proxy request from the browser to our server.
 Specifically, we are adding this line to our client side **package.json** file: